 What else does an applicant to the VF Group need to bring to the table?

 VF is an international company with very different brands.
 It’s crucial for us to recruit people who will allow our diversity to grow and support it.
 We need curious people who will act bravely and promote initiatives in a complex, international environment.
+As part of the company’s purpose we expect our associates to live with integrity, act courageously, be curious, act with empathy and have persevere as this are the guiding principles VF is built upon.

 Have the applicants’ job profiles changed in recent years?
 Or are they changing even further as a result of digitization?